ahmedaltaif/AirBnB_clone/README.md

 #*Create the console:
 	We will start by implement the parent class called BaseModel, This class do the initialization, serialization and deserialization of the future instances : Instance <-> Dictionary <-> JSON string <-> file

+#*Create the console:
+	We will start by implement the parent class called BaseModel, This class do the initialization, serialization and deserialization of the future instances : Instance <-> Dictionary <-> JSON string <-> file

+	#*Create the console:
+	We will start by implement the parent class called BaseModel, This class do the initialization, serialization and deserialization of the future instances : Instance <-> Dictionary <-> JSON string <-> file

+	#*Create the console:
+	We will start by implement the parent class called BaseModel, This class do the initialization, serialization and deserialization of the future instances : Instance <-> Dictionary <-> JSON string <-> file